IllinoisLegalAidOnline/website-docs/docs/source/content_style_guide.rst

 ===============
 Most of our content is "All of Illinois," but if the content applies to federal law (Immigration, Bankruptcy, etc.) or only a specific locality (usually Cook County or Chicago) you can indicate that here.

-For structured content, there are 2 separate jurisdiction fields:

-* Jurisdiction is used to set the overall jurisdiction and should be set to the largest applicable area.
-* Negate jurisdiction is optional and can be used to exclude a county, city, or zip code(s) from the jurisdiction.
-* Examples:

-  * A solution applies to all of Illinois.
-It should have a jurisdiction of Illinois and negate jurisdiction removed.
-  * A legal step applies to Cook county except for the city of Chicago.
-It should have a jurisdiction of Cook county and a negate jurisdiction of Chicago.
-  * A legal step applies to all of Illinois except for Cook county.
-It should have a jurisdiction of Illinois and a negate jurisdiction of Cook county.

-.. note:: See :ref:`cms-coverage-area` for specific jurisdiction use cases (when to use create jurisdiction-specific how-tos vs jursidiction specific steps for example)

 ================
 Writing content